Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 24VDC input jack for the Rev A and B boards: solder on a general purpose diode across the

-24V regulator from output to input (i.e. standard reverse protection
+24V regulator from output to input (i.e. as a reverse protection

 below for more details.

 C33 - C33 sets the dead time for the

 TL3116 comparator hysteric feedback network for switching noise

 immunity.
 The pads for the capacitor are increased in size for easy